 Placement of a camera into the ear canal to assess for persistent ear infections, bleeding and swelling.

-Cystoscopy is placement of a camera into the urethra and bladder to assess for causes of difficult urination, bleeding, continuous urine dribbling.
+Cystoscopy is placement of a camera into the urethra and bladder to assess for causes of difficult urination, bleeding, and continuous urine dribbling.
+Stones may be removed.

 Placement of a camera and small tools to visualize, examine, and treat issues within a joint.